netidx/netidx-book/src/quick_start.md

 `cargo install netidx-tools`

-This builds the `netidx` binary with every built-in subcommand: the resolver server, the publisher and subscriber CLIs, the conf tooling, the id-map daemon, the activation supervisor, and the rest.
+This builds the `netidx` binary with every built-in subcommand: the resolver server, the publisher and subscriber CLIs, the admin tooling, the id-map daemon, the activation supervisor, and the rest.

 On Linux you'll also need these build dependencies: